 Trying New Things - 3

-- How would your life be if you stopped trying something new?
+- How would your life be if you stopped trying new things?

 - What are the benefits of learning new things?

-- What are some reasons people would give to avoid trying something new?
+- What are some reasons people give to avoid trying something new?

-- Is it easier to try new things with a friend?
+- Is it easier to try new things with a friend or by yourself?

 Discuss with students what it means to try new things.
 Review the discussion point questions.

 As a group, discuss why it is important to try new things.
-Record responses on the board.
+Record responses on the board or chart paper.

 - Student Activity Sheet A - 1 per group